ErikJSchmidt/DSGVO_handler/README.md

 # Overview
 This repository contains three main directories:
 - **POC**: Here you find the proof of concept.
-It consists of x main steps:
+It consists code for:
   - The creation of a dataset with 428 manually labeled websites
   - The refinement of this dataset
+  - A streamlit web app to browse the dataset
   - Statistics and insights from that dataset
   - Training of a SVM for text classification based on the dataset
   - Utilizing the text classifier to handle HTML with DSGVO content